ZeNyfh/gigavibe-java-edition/README.md

 > JDK16

-> YT-DLP (added to path)

-(YT-DLP can be acquired through
-"pip install yt-dlp" on all platforms

-or "choco install yt-dlp" on windows

-or "sudo snap install yt-dlp" on linux)

-The rest will be in the pom.xml file.

 ## Usage

 > Make sure to define a token and change any parameters you wish to change (such as the prefix)